 The question of whether the New God Argument is beneficial, perhaps complementing other reasons for persons’ faith in God, is one that I can answer with confidence.
-While presenting the New God Argument to large and small audiences, in auditoriums and homes and on the Internet, Joseph West and I have received much feedback, and that feedback has been overwhelmingly positive.
+While presenting the New God Argument to large and small audiences, in auditoriums and homes and on the Internet, Joseph West and I have received much feedback.
+And that feedback has been overwhelmingly positive.

 If we accept the premises, the conclusions follow by formal deduction.
-Rightly, Vblogger expressed concerns with one of the argument’s premises, in particular a premise for the Benevolence Argument, rather than the logic of the overall argument.
+Rightly, Vblogger expressed concerns with one of the argument’s premises.
+In particular, his concern was with a premise for the Benevolence Argument, rather than the logic of the overall argument.

 It’s highly important to a proper understanding of the argument to recognize that the Benevolence Argument does NOT hold that everyone must increase in benevolence.
-Rather, the argument holds that, on the whole and among the empowered, we must increase in benevolence, or we will destroy ourselves.
+Rather, the argument holds that, on the whole and among the empowered, we must increase in benevolence.
+Or we will destroy ourselves.

 That aside, all is not well in Zion, as the scripture goes.
-Vblogger points out some serious ethical shortcomings, and each is symptomatic of characteristics that, if far more greatly empowered, would destroy our civilization.
+Vblogger points out some serious ethical shortcomings.
+And each is symptomatic of characteristics that, if far more greatly empowered, would destroy our civilization.